 Keeping a journal of all the new words you’ve learned can help you to pick out shared meanings in suffixes, roots and prefixes without needing to know any Latin or Greek at all.
 Eventually, you’ll know that words containing certain components tend to have certain kinds of meanings.

-As you can see, the process of learning new words builds upon itself the more new words you learn, the better equipped you are to learn even more in the future.
+As you can see, the process of learning new words builds upon itself the more new words you learn.
+Making you better equipped you are to learn even more in the future.
 As your vocabulary increases, so too will your confidence in using your new words.
-Eventually, they’ll become regular parts of your thinking and conversations, and you’ll become a better, more capable person as a result.
+Eventually, they’ll become regular parts of your thinking and conversations.
+You’ll become a better, more capable person as a result.